Algebraic cycles on Todorov surfaces of type $(2,12)$: Cycles

-\begin{rem} We notice that $\overline{M_{b}}=S_{b}/\sigma$ is a singular variety with quotient singularities.
+\begin{rem} We notice that $\overline{M_{b}}$ is a singular variety with quotient singularities.
 In general, Chow groups of singular varieties do not admit intersection product or a ring structure.
-But, in our case, the identification $A_{*}(\overline{M})_{\mathbb{Q}}\cong (A_{*}(S)_{\mathbb{Q}})^{\sigma}$ allows to work with Chow rings as usual (see \cite[Example 8.3.12]{fulton2013intersection}).\\ Moreover, if a surface $M$ is singular with finitely many quotient singularities with resolution $M^{res}$ , then $A_{0}(M )\cong A_{0}(M^{\mathrm{res}} )$ and, since we are only interested in zero--cycles on surfaces, we can pretend that surfaces with rational double points as singularities are smooth. \end{rem} By the previous remark we can reduce our situation to the following diagram
+But, in our case, the identification $A_{*}(\overline{M})_{\mathbb{Q}}\cong (A_{*}(S)_{\mathbb{Q}})^{\sigma}$ allows to work with Chow rings as usual (see \cite[Example 8.3.12]{fulton2013intersection}).\\ Moreover, if a surface $M$ is singular with finitely many quotient singularities with resolution $M^{res}$, $A_{0}(M)_{\mathbb{Q}}$ is canonically isomorphic to $A^{2}(M)_{\mathbb{Q}}$, the operational Chow cohomology (see \cite{fulton2013intersection}).
+By Kimura’s exact sequence, there is an isomorphism $A^2(M)_{\mathbb{Q}} \cong A^2(M^{res})_{\mathbb{Q}}$ induced by pullbacks.
+Then $A_{0}(M )\cong A_{0}(M^{\mathrm{res}} )$ and, since we are only interested in zero--cycles on surfaces, we can pretend that surfaces with rational double points as singularities are smooth. \end{rem} By the previous remark we can reduce our situation to the following diagram

 where $\mathcal{M}$ parametrizes the smooth $K3$ surfaces associated to the Todorov surfaces, and on the right we have the fiberwise description.